yimingli/blog/_pages/about.md

 I am a Research Scientist working on privacy-preserving technologies, causal inference, and experimentation platforms at Facebook.

-I hold a Ph.D. from the University of Chicago, where I studied Labor Economics, Public Economics, and Applied Microeconometrics.
+I hold a Ph.D. in Public Policy from the University of Chicago, where I studied Labor Economics, Public Economics, and Applied Microeconometrics.
 \
 \
 \